flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ### Miscellaneous validators

-- TODO `FormBuilderValidators.base64()` - requires the field's to be a valid base64 string.
-- TODO `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
+- TODO [ ] `FormBuilderValidators.colorCode()` - requires the field's value to be a valid color code.
-- TODO `FormBuilderValidators.duns()` - requires the field's value to be a valid DUNS.
 - TODO `FormBuilderValidators.isbn()` - requires the field's to be a valid ISBN.
-- TODO `FormBuilderValidators.json()` - requires the field's to be a valid json string.
-- TODO `FormBuilderValidators.languageCode()` - requires the field's to be a valid language code.
-- TODO `FormBuilderValidators.licensePlate()` - requires the field's to be a valid license plate.
-- TODO `FormBuilderValidators.vin()` - requires the field's to be a valid VIN number.

 ### Network validators

 - `Validators.ip()`: Checks if the field contains a properly formatted `Internet Protocol` (IP) address.
 It may check for either `IPv4`, or `IPv6` or even for both.
 - `Validators.url()`: Checks if the field contains a properly formatted `Uniform Resource Locators` (URL).
-- TODO `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
+- TODO [ ] `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
-- TODO `FormBuilderValidators.latitude()` - requires the field's to be a valid latitude.
-- TODO `FormBuilderValidators.longitude()` - requires the field's to be a valid longitude.
-- TODO `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
+- TODO [ ] `FormBuilderValidators.macAddress()` - requires the field's to be a valid MAC address.
-- TODO `FormBuilderValidators.phoneNumber()` - requires the field's value to be a valid phone number.
-- TODO `FormBuilderValidators.portNumber()` - requires the field's to be a valid port number.

 ### Numeric validators